Paul Henry (broadcaster)

-Paul Henry Hopes (born 4 August 1960), known professionally as Paul Henry, is a New Zealand radio and television broadcaster who was the host of the late night show The Paul Henry Show on New Zealand's TV3 which ended December 2014 so that Henry could host a new cross platform three-hour breakfast show Monday to Friday on TV3, RadioLive and on line.
+Paul Henry Hopes (born 4 August 1960), known professionally as Paul Henry, is a New Zealand radio and television broadcaster who was the host of the late night show The Paul Henry Show on New Zealand's TV3 which ended December 2014 so that Henry could host a new cross-platform three-hour breakfast show Monday to Friday on TV3, RadioLive and online.
 Paul Henry launched on 7 April 2015 and initially had an audience larger than the two shows it replaced on radio and TV.
 For nine months in 2012, he also co-hosted an Australian television show, Breakfast, which ceased production on 30 November 2012, due to low ratings.
+Henry is host of The Traitors NZ series 1 & 2.
+He won Bronze as Best Host for series 1 at the New York Festivals in April 2024.
+Series 2 aired in 2024.
+Henry is now host of The Chase New Zealand & sits on the board of Television New Zealand.

 Early life

 Paul Henry Hopes was born in Auckland, New Zealand, to Brian and Olive Hopes, on 4 August 1960.
 He attended Cockle Bay Primary in Howick, Auckland.
 His parents separated when he was 11, and in 1971 he moved with his English-born mother to Bristol, United Kingdom, where he finished his education and won a drama school scholarship.
 Paul and his mother Olive lived in a council flat.
 Olive worked triple shifts in a plastic bag factory to make ends meet.
 Henry says that when he was 25 he discovered that his grandmother was a "Gypsy".